 ATS Publishes Clinical Practice Guidelines on Sleep Apnea and Driving

-- suspected or confirmed OSA who have been deemed high-risk drivers, stimulant medications for the sole purpose of reducing driving risk are not recommended.
+- For patients with suspected or confirmed OSA who have been deemed high-risk drivers, stimulant medications for the sole purpose of reducing driving risk are not recommended.

 - Opportunities to improve clinical practice include the following: